Burr conspiracy: Contacts with the British

 Thomas Jefferson was re-elected in 1804, but Burr was not nominated by the Democratic-Republicans to be Jefferson's running mate, and his term as vice president ended in March 1805.
 In November of that year, Burr again met with Merry and asked for two or three ships of the line and money.
 Merry informed Burr that London had not yet responded to Burr's plans which he had forwarded the previous year.
 Merry gave him fifteen hundred dollars.
 Those Merry worked for in London expressed no interest in furthering an American secession.
 In the spring of 1806, Burr had his final meeting with Merry.
 In this meeting Merry informed Burr that still no response had been received from London.
 Burr told Merry, "with or without such support it certainly would be made very shortly."
 Merry was recalled to Britain on June 1, 1806.

 Travels to the Ohio Valley and Louisiana Territory

-In 1805, Burr wrote to the newly appointed judge to Louisiana Territory that he had amorphous plans to travel westword.
+In 1805, Burr wrote to the newly appointed judge to Louisiana Territory that he had amorphous plans to travel westward.